 If a means- (or step-) plus-function limitation recited in a claim is not supported by corresponding structure, material or acts in the specification disclosure, the following rejections under 35 U.S.C.
 112 should be considered:

 - (A) under 35 U.S.C.
 112(a) or pre-AIA 35 U.S.C.
 112, first paragraph, as not being supported by an enabling disclosure because the person skilled in the art would not know how to make and use the invention without a description of elements to perform the function.
 Note that the description of an apparatus with block diagrams describing the function, but not the structure, of the apparatus is not fatal under the enablement requirement of 35 U.S.C.
 112(a) or pre-AIA 35 U.S.C.
 112, first paragraph, as long as the structure is conventional and can be determined without an undue amount of experimentation.
 In re Ghiron, 442 F.2d 985, 991, 169 USPQ 723, 727 (CCPA 1971);

-- (D) under 35 U.S.C.
-102 or 103 where the prior art anticipates or renders obvious the claimed subject matter including the means or step that performs the function specified in the claim, the theory being that since there is no corresponding structure, etc., in the specification to limit the means- (or step-) plus- function limitation, an equivalent is any element that performs the specified function.
+The examiner must also consider an application for compliance with the requirements of 35 U.S.C.
+101, 35 U.S.C.
+102, and 35 U.S.C.
+103. When examining the claims under 35 U.S.C.
+102 or 103 a determination of whether the prior art anticipates or renders obvious the claimed subject matter, including the means or step that performs the function specified in the claim, must be made.
+In the situation when there is no corresponding structure, etc., in the specification to limit the means- (or step-) plus- function limitation, an equivalent is any element that performs the specified function.